 NOTE: It may be necessary to use the fuel pump primer to bleed (purge out air bubbles) the diesel fuel injector system when initially filling an empty tank.
-Refer to Fuel Pump Priming instructions in the Operating Instructions.
+Refer to Fuel Pump Priming on page 30 for instructions.

 Handle diesel fuel with care.
 Use safe refueling procedures: